|Confederate Second National Flag|

 May 1, 1986 - Bill Elliott set a stock car speed record with his Ford Thunderbird in Talladega, Ala.
 Elliott reached a speed of 212.229 mph.

 May 1, 1991 – Rickey Henderson of the Oakland Athletics stole his 939th base, making him the all-time leader in this category.
-However, his accomplishment is overshadowed later that evening by Nolan Ryan of the Texas Rangers, when he pitched his seventh career no-hitter, breaking his own record.
+However, his accomplishment was overshadowed later that evening by Nolan Ryan of the Texas Rangers, when he pitched his seventh career no-hitter, breaking his own record.

 May 1, 1992 - The Los Angeles Dodgers postponed three games due to riots due to the Rodney King case.